Andre Fili: Background

-Fili grew up in a broken home, where both of the parents were violent against each other and also their children.
+Fili is of Samoan and Native Hawaiian descent.
+He grew up in a broken home, where both of the parents were violent against each other and also their children.
 Fili's mother raised her kids alone, as her husband was serving jail time on multiple occasions and was not living in the house.
 The violent and unstable upbringing left its mark on Fili, and he started seeking out street brawls as a teenager.
 In 2009, Fili moved to Sacramento and while still under probation, he joined Team Alpha Male and began training mixed martial arts.

 Mixed martial arts career

-Fili made his professional debut on December 12, 2009 against Anthony Motley.
+Fili made his professional debut on December 12, 2009, against Anthony Motley.
 Fili won the fight via TKO and won his next three fights via TKO as well.
 Fili suffered his first loss, by knee injury, against Strikeforce vet Derrick Burnsed.
 Fili bounced back from the loss winning his next 8 fights including a win over Strikeforce veteran Alexander Crispim.

 Ultimate Fighting Championship

-Fili made his promotional debut on October 19, 2013 at UFC 166 against Jeremy Larsen.
+Fili made his promotional debut on October 19, 2013, at UFC 166 against Jeremy Larsen.
 Fili, who was in the middle of a training camp for a welterweight bout in another promotion, took the featherweight fight on short notice (two weeks) to replace an injured Charles Oliveira.
 The bout was contested at a catchweight, as Fili was unable to make the required weight.
 Fili won the fight via TKO in the second round.

-Fili faced Max Holloway on April 26, 2014 at UFC 172.
+Fili faced Max Holloway on April 26, 2014, at UFC 172.
 He lost the fight via submission in the third round.

-Fili was expected to face Sean Soriano on September 5, 2014 at UFC Fight Night 50.
+Fili was expected to face Sean Soriano on September 5, 2014, at UFC Fight Night 50.
 However, Fili was forced from the bout with an injury and replaced by Chas Skelly.

-Fili faced Felipe Arantes on October 25, 2014 at UFC 179.
+Fili faced Felipe Arantes on October 25, 2014, at UFC 179.
 He won via unanimous decision.

-Fili faced Godofredo Pepey on March 21, 2015 at UFC Fight Night 62.
+Fili faced Godofredo Pepey on March 21, 2015, at UFC Fight Night 62.
 He lost the fight via submission in the first round.

-Fili was expected to face Clay Collard on September 5, 2015 at UFC 191.
+Fili was expected to face Clay Collard on September 5, 2015, at UFC 191.
 However, Fili was forced out of the bout with injury and replaced by Tiago Trator.

-Fili faced Gabriel Benítez on November 21, 2015 at The Ultimate Fighter Latin America 2 Finale.
+Fili faced Gabriel Benítez on November 21, 2015, at The Ultimate Fighter Latin America 2 Finale.
 He won the fight via knockout in the first round and also earned a Performance of the Night bonus.

-Fili faced Yair Rodríguez on April 23, 2016 at UFC 197.
+Fili faced Yair Rodríguez on April 23, 2016, at UFC 197.
 Fili lost the fight via knockout in the second round.

-Fili faced Hacran Dias on October 1, 2016 at UFC Fight Night 96, filling in for an injured Brian Ortega.
+Fili faced Hacran Dias on October 1, 2016, at UFC Fight Night 96, filling in for an injured Brian Ortega.
 He won the fight via unanimous decision.